 The Court's Eduvention Program is designed to provide drug and alcohol education and information to juveniles and parents who are referred to the Court for misdemeanor alcohol and/or drug offenses.
 Juveniles and their parent/guardian can attend the four sessions of the program in lieu of a delinquency charge being filed.
-Eligible participants are typically, but not
+Eligible participants are typically, but not exclusively, first time offenders.
+Some participants are Court-ordered to attend the sessions, while others are referred from a police report provided to the Court from the Prosecutors' office without official charges being filed.
+A record of their attendance is docketed into the Court record.
+The LCADA Way (LCADA) provides, at no cost to the participants, Eduvention programming, off-site from Court operations.
+Pre- and post- program testing, as well as a screening instrument, is administered to participants to determine the need for further assistance or treatment.
+After an orientation meeting with families, some are determined to require additional interventions and LCADA staff refers them accordingly.

-- 188 Referrals to the program (27 carried over from 2014) - 121 Juveniles completed the program - 20 Completed substitute/alternate programs - 17 Juveniles officially charged and arraigned
+- 174 Referrals to the program

+- 104 Juveniles completed the program

+- 19 Completed substitute/alternate programs

+- 13 Juveniles officially charged and arraigned